basecamp/bc3-api/sections/documents.md

 }
 ```

 A status-only update fails with `400 Bad Request` (the `document` parameters are required), and omitting a field clears its value.

+Subscribers are the exception.
+They're only replaced when you address them: omit both `subscriptions` and `notify` and a drafted document keeps its current subscribers; send either one to recompute the list.
+The creator and whoever makes the update are always on the list.
 Publishing posts the document and notifies its subscribers exactly once — the same publication side-effects as [publishing a message](messages.md#publishing-a-draft).

 Legacy project-scoped routes